French literature

 Middle Ages

-In France, the Renaissance is generally considered to be the period from the discovery of America by Christopher Columbus (1492) to the death of Henri IV (1610).
+In France, the Renaissance is generally considered to stretch from Christopher Columbus’s discovery of America (1492) to the death of Henri IV (1610).

-What changes ?
-Let’s compare with the above.
-We can imagine a society where what is is not challenged by what could be.
-This society would be that of the Middle Ages.
-It is a society that is based on a set of very specific beliefs and customs.
+What changed?
+Let us compare with what came before.
+We can imagine a society in which what is is never challenged by what could be.
+Such was medieval society: a world founded on a fixed set of beliefs and customs.

-Now, at the turn of the 15th century, all over Europe, people are beginning to say to themselves: we have always done this way; but why not do it differently?
+But around the turn of the 15th century, across Europe, people began to think: We have always done it this way — but why not do it differently?

-In our societies based on innovation, it is hard to imagine, but at that time, breaking with custom often meant excluding oneself from the community.
-And this brings us to the drama of the Renaissance: the wars of religion .
-To do differently, or to believe differently, is to challenge the established order.
-Martin Luther’s criticisms gave rise to a new religious trend and to conflicts with the Catholic religion that will last until the eighteenth century.
+In our innovation-driven societies, this may seem obvious, but at the time, breaking with tradition often meant social exclusion.
+And this leads us to the tragedy of the Renaissance: the Wars of Religion.
+To act differently, or to believe differently, was to question the established order.
+Martin Luther’s criticisms gave rise to a new religious movement and to conflicts with Catholicism that would last until the 18th century.

-Much more daring than their predecessors, the men and women of the Renaissance sought to expand their geographical and cultural horizons.
-The discovery of a new inhabited world shook up their brains.
-It was therefore also a time when culture finds new references, particularly in antiquity.
-Greek and Latin authors are rediscovered, translated or retranslated, discussed, commented on.
-In this violent era, a great wind of freedom and humanism blew.
+Far bolder than their predecessors, the men and women of the Renaissance sought to widen their geographical and cultural horizons.
+The discovery of a newly inhabited world shook their minds to the core.
+It was also a period in which culture sought new points of reference, especially in Antiquity.
+Greek and Latin authors were rediscovered, translated or retranslated, discussed, and commented upon.
+In this tumultuous age, a powerful wind of freedom and humanism began to blow.

-Wether Catholic or Protestant, the Renaissance was Christian from beginning to end.
-But in a much more creative way than before.
+Whether Catholic or Protestant, the Renaissance remained Christian from beginning to end — but in a far more imaginative and inventive way than before.

 The french language in the Renaissance